 We manage our cash balances in order to fund our day-to-day operations.
 Accounts receivable primarily represent investment management fees that have been earned, but not yet received from our clients.
 We perform a review of our receivables on a monthly basis to assess collectability.
-As of June 30, 2019, none of our receivables were considered uncollectable
+As of September 30, 2019, none of our receivables were considered uncollectable.

 In August 2012, we issued \$200.0 million in unsecured notes and entered into a \$100.0 million five-year revolving credit facility.
 The notes were comprised of three series, Series A, Series B, and Series C, each with a balloon payment at maturity.
-The fixed interest rate on each series of unsecured notes is subject to a 100 basis point increase in the event Holdings receives a below-investment grade rating and any such increase will continue to apply until an investment grade rating is received.

 In August 2017, we issued \$60 million of Series D notes and used the proceeds to repay the \$60 million Series A notes that matured on August 16, 2017.
 We also amended and extended the \$100 million revolving credit facility for an additional five-year period.
-The \$100.0 million revolving credit facility was unused as of and for the six months ended June 30, 2019.
+The \$100.0 million revolving credit facility was unused as of and for the nine months ended September 30, 2019.